-A pragma is a text in the source code of the application that is enclosed in curly brackets.
+A pragma is a text in the source code of the application that is enclosed in braces.
 Pragmas are used to insert special statements in the code, which the compiler can evaluate.
 This allows a pragma to influence the properties of one or more variables with respect to precompilation or compilation (code generation).
 Pragmas that the compiler does not recognize are passed over as a comment.

 The statement string of a pragma can also extend over multiple lines.